TR-TECH-GUIDE/Image-Editor/README.md

 #### An open source image editor which can manipulate an image in many ways!
-#### If you need any more modes in repo or If you find out any bugs, mention in @TroJanzSupport
+#### If you need any more modes in repo or If you find out any bugs, mention in @SLBotsofficial

 ## Installation